Mother's Day (1980 film)

 Mother's Day is a 1980 American rape and revenge slasher film directed, co-written and produced by Charles Kaufman, brother of Troma Entertainment co-founder Lloyd Kaufman (who acted as an associate producer of the film).
 The plot focuses on three women on a camping excursion who fall victim to two deranged, murderous young men and their unhinged mother.
 The film contains elements of the satire, thriller and slasher genres.

-Upon its release, Mother's Day received criticism for its depiction of violence and rape, and was banned in the United Kingdom by the British Board of Film Classification.
-While not a success during its release and receiving a negative reception from critics, the film has since developed a cult following.
-It has also been subject to critical analysis from film scholars for its subtextual commentary on consumerism and the proliferation of television in popular culture.
+Upon its release, Mother's Day received criticism for its depiction of violence and rape, and was banned in the UK by the BBFC.
+While it was not a success at the time of its release and received negative critical reception, the film has since developed a cult following.
+It has also been the subject of critical analysis by film scholars for its subtextual commentary on consumerism and the proliferation of TV in popular culture.
 A loose remake of the same name was released in 2010.

 Plot

-During a Growth Opportunity graduation (a parody of Erhard Seminars Training), a couple named Terry and Charlie are offered a ride from an old woman and are driven into the woods.
+During a Growth Opportunity graduation (a parody of Erhard Seminars Training), a couple, Terry and Charlie, are offered a ride by an old woman and driven into the woods.
 After the old woman's car stalls, two inbred killers appear and attack; Charlie is decapitated with a machete in the backseat while Terry is brutally beaten up before being garroted by the old lady.
-It is revealed that the dual killers named Ike and Addley are the woman's sons.
+It is revealed that the two killers named Ike and Addley are the woman's sons.

-Meanwhile, three women who have been friends since college—Trina, Abbey, and Jackie—prepare for an annual "mystery weekend" trip, where one of them arranges a getaway in a location unknown to the other two.
-Jackie, who lives in New York City, has planned a camping trip for them in the Deep Barrens, a forested area in rural New Jersey.
-Trina, a glamorous model living in Los Angeles, and Abbey, who returned to Chicago after college to care for her ailing mother, travel to New Jersey, where Jackie picks them up.
+Meanwhile, three women who have been friends since college—Trina, Abbey, and Jackie—prepare for an annual "mystery weekend" trip, during which one of them arranges a getaway to a location unknown to the other two.
+Jackie, who lives in NYC, has planned a camping trip for them in the Deep Barrens, a forested area in rural New Jersey.
+Trina, a glamorous model living in L.A., and Abbey, who returned to Chicago after college to care for her ailing mother, travel to New Jersey, where Jackie picks them up.
 After stopping at a nearby store for supplies, they arrive at their destination and begin to camp.

-While in the woods, they begin to explore, sitting around the campfire telling stories and having fun by swimming and fishing.
+While in the woods, they begin to explore, sitting around the campfire, telling stories, and having fun swimming and fishing.
 Unbeknownst to them, they are being stalked by Ike and Addley.
 In the middle of the night, Ike and Addley attack the women, binding and gagging them.
 The three are taken by Ike and Addley to a ramshackle home in the woods where they live with their unhinged mother, whom they impress by torturing people.
 The brothers tie the women to exercise equipment inside the home, but Jackie is swiftly selected by Mother to be the brothers' first victim and is taken outside.
 Addley rapes Jackie while Ike photographs it, and Mother looks on encouragingly.